-From 1 December 2016, we have two joint executive directors, each working on a part-time basis: Tony Briffa and Morgan Carpenter.
+From 1 December 2016, we have two joint and philanthropically-funded co-executive directors, each paid to work on a part-time basis: Tony Briffa and Morgan Carpenter.

 Tony Briffa JP – Co-Executive Director